lumena-tech/delmonicos/w3f-grant-submission/delmonicos.md

 We are convinced that this project has a huge potential to solve the majority of problems or paint points that EV users are facing regarding charging their vehicule.
 This is typically a domain where blockchain technology is the ideal technology by allowing the secure digitalisation of assets (charging power, money and identity) and the secure conversion of value between these assets.
-Our potential partnership with DBT will give us a direct access to the market.
+Our potential partnerships with actors mentioned above will give us direct access to the market.